libingcun/libingcun-octopress-theme/README.md

 #libingcun-octopress-theme

-libingcun-octopress-theme is a simple theme for Octopress, and inspired by (a jekyll theme)[http://blog.leezhong.com].
+libingcun-octopress-theme is a simple theme for Octopress, and inspired by [a jekyll them](http://blog.leezhong.com).

 ##Install